jwheller0013/NanoEditor/HelloJava.md

 System.out.println("Hello, again!");
 ```

-Make sure you put it inside the `main` method.
+Make sure you put it inside the `main` method, right after the `Hello, Java` line.
 Save the file.
 Exit the editor.

 Compile and run the program again.